yte9pc/Internet-Archive-PDF-Capstone/README.md

 ## Description of the Data
 The Internet Archive can provide the following datasets in either complete or statistical sample
 form:
-- Our complete bibliographic catalog of roughly 100 million works, including 600+ million citation links, in JSON form3
 - Original PDF or extracted XML for 50+ million research publications.
 Only a subset of these have been matched to a catalog entry so far
 - Samples of a corpus of hundreds of millions of unsorted, raw PDF files from our